2sic/app-events-and-courses/README.md

 * 2022-06 v6.3.0
   * Changed all base classes to their 2sxc 14 equivalents
   * Removed all GetService<> and replaced it with the ServiceKit14
+  * Changed all toolbar configurations to use the IToolbarService
+  * Updated webpack